Balance and Homeostasis are Essential for Health

 What is Homeostasis?

 “Balance” is a simpler way of talking about homeostasis.
 In biology, homeostasis is a state of equilibrium maintained by the body’s chemical and physical processes.
-Homeostasis depends on a physiological equation with many variables that are always changing, like body temperature, caloric intake, blood sugar, fluid balance, and pH levels, to name just a few.
+Homeostasis depends on a physiological equation with many variables that are constantly changing, like body temperature, caloric intake, blood sugar, fluid balance, and pH levels, to name just a few.
 All of these factors need to be regulated by the body at all times, while it also adapts to changing environments (temperature, light, level of activity).

 Our biology is a constant interplay of all these processes, and living organisms are always striving for homeostasis because it’s the optimal environment for life.
 Humans and every other animal are at their biological best when they can achieve and maintain this balance.
 We perform better physically and mentally, and can overcome stress and strain more readily.